Majestic-dev/Tester69/README.md

 5. Done

 ## TODO
-- [ ] Change all commands to slash commands (very fancy discord stuff).
+- [ ] Change all commands to slash commands (very fancy discord stuff). - Coming this week with cone cleanup!
+(Partially added already)
 - [ ] Finish blackjack command completely.

 - [ ] Add more commands for the economy.